wliu40/mslearn-dp100/instructions/06-work-with-data.md

 2. Then read the notes in the notebook, running each code cell in turn.
 3. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.

-## Clean-up
+## Delete Azure resources

-If you're finished working with Azure Machine Learning for now, in Azure Machine Learning studio, on the **Compute** page, on the **Compute Instances** tab, select your compute instance and click **Stop** to shut it down.
-Otherwise, leave it running for the next lab.

-> **Note**: Stopping your compute ensures your subscription won't be charged for compute resources.
-You will however be charged a small amount for data storage as long as the Azure Machine Learning workspace exists in your subscription.
-If you have finished exploring Azure Machine Learning, you can delete the Azure Machine Learning workspace and associated resources.
-However, if you plan to complete any other labs in this series, you will need to repeat the *[Create an Azure Machine Learning Workspace](01-create-a-workspace.md)* exercise to create the workspace and prepare the environment first.
+When you finish exploring Azure Machine Learning, you should delete the resources you've created to avoid unnecessary Azure costs.

+1. Close the Azure Machine Learning Studio tab and return to the Azure portal.
+1. In the Azure portal, on the **Home** page, select **Resource groups**.
+1. Select the **rg-dp100-labs** resource group.
+1. At the top of the **Overview** page for your resource group, select **Delete resource group**.
+1. Enter the resource group name to confirm you want to delete it, and select **Delete**.